Almost everyone writes emails for work these days and many companies encourage employees to use social media as part of brand awareness.

 Most people write job titles in upper and lower case (capitals and non-capitals).

 This is also unnecessary unless the title comes immediately before someone’s name.
 If the title comes after the name, it should be in lower case.
+For example:

 - The Chief Executive Michael Davis suffers acute narcissistic personality disorder.